LeonardoGuevara/mesapro/README.md

 [![Overal_system](/Human_perception_and_safety_system_new.png)](https://www.youtube.com/watch?v=vIdlauwlmKo)

-HOW THE HUMAN DETECTION SYSTEM WORKS:
+HOW THE HUMAN DETECTION WORKS:

-HOW THE SAFETY SYSTEM WORKS:
+HOW THE DECISION MAKING WORKS:

 HOW TO USE THE MESAPRO PACKAGE: